Search Engine Marketing: Benefits, Terms and Tips for a Successful SEM Campaign

 SEM v/s SEO: What’s the difference?

 Are you curious to know how SEM is different from SEO and vice versa?
 If the answer is yes, read on.
-Here are some critical differences between SEM and SEO:
+Here are some critical differences between SEO and Search Engine Marketing:

 Difference #1: SEM is paid, and SEO is organic.